narinderCanGit/webPilot/README.md

 # WebPilot AI Agent

+An intelligent browser automation agent that can interact### Automation Flow

+1. **Initialize**: Launch browser and take initial screenshot
+2. **Navigate**: Go to target website (ui.chaicode.com)
+3. **Analyze**: Use AI to understand page structure and locate authentication forms
+4. **Navigate to Auth**: Find login/signin forms or navigate to authentication pages
+5. **Fill**: Automatically fill authentication form fields with test credentials
+6. **Submit**: Click submit button and verify results
-An intelligent browser automation agent that can interact with websites like a human using OpenAI's GPT and Playwright.
+7. **Report**: Provide detailed feedback on success/failuresites like a human using OpenAI's GPT and Playwright.

 ## Features